TrioSystem/cst816s-toit/README.md

 ## Auto Sleep Control

 Auto Sleep is referred to as Standby Mode in the document.
 Disabling of auto sleep or auto standby will keep the touch display in Dynamic mode.
-This will improve responsiveness, at the cost of about ~1.6mA. /
+This will improve responsiveness, at the cost of about ~1.6mA. <br />

 By default, auto sleep is enabled with a timeout of 2 seconds.
 The following functions allow you to manage auto sleep behavior with "seconds" as Time in seconds (1-255):